supposedly/dialect-museum/README.md

 {match: 'any', value: [1, 2]}
 ```

-This is new.
+This is new, though.
 It says that the rule can match either the number 1 **or** the number 2.

 You don't always want to match a whole literal/primitive like that.
 Usually what you'll want to match on
 is certain fields of an object.
 For example, say you're checking a node with a `{length: number}` field and you